 "They're absolutely in the health food realm, but smoothies can be loaded with unwanted sugar," says Kessner.
 "Many smoothie shops load up their drinks with sweeteners, but that defeats the purpose of trying to make a healthy choice!
-Instead, make your smoothies from fresh fruits that are high in fiber to balance the natural sugar (think: bananas).
+Instead make your smoothies from fresh fruits that are high in fiber to balance the natural sugar (think: bananas).
 Add kale or other greens for a nutrient-rich kick and some avocado for healthy fats.
-Add a nut butter for a great source of protein, and you have a better, healthier option."
+Add a nut butter for a great source of protein and you'll have a better, healthier option."

 "Packaged pasta sauce has sugar added to sweeten it," notes Kinnear.
 "It may sound intimidating, but it's easy to make your own sauce from scratch and so much better for you.
 You can find a basic sauce recipe online, and it'll only require a handful of fresh, good-for-you ingredients."